Achievement School District, Tenn.

 My goal is to do whatever it takes to give low-income students access to the same opportunities and resources as their more affluent peers.
 My experience has been that when this happens, ALL students achieve at high levels.

-When he began his job as superintendent of Tennessee’s Achievement School District, Chris Barbic committed to spending a significant portion of his time — often in one-on-one meetings in people’s living rooms — with parents and community members in Frayser, the distressed north Memphis neighborhood where most of his schools were located.
+When he began the job of founding superintendent of Tennessee’s Achievement School District, Chris Barbic committed to spending a significant portion of his time — often in one-on-one meetings in people’s living rooms — with parents and community members in Frayser, the distressed north Memphis neighborhood where most of his schools would be located.